Instructions for Authors

 Tables

-Tables should be printed on a separate sheet with double-spaced.
-Each table should contain a table number in the order in which they are first mentioned in the text and title that summarizes the whole table.
-All abbreviations used in the table should be alphabetically arranged and defined under the table (e.g., PS - pulmonary stenosis; VSD - ventricular septal defect).
+Tables should be printed on a separate page, with double spacing.
+Each table should have a number that corresponds to the order in which it is mentioned in the text, and a title that summarizes its contents.
+All abbreviations used in the table should be listed alphabetically, with definitions provided below the table (for example, PS – pulmonary stenosis; VSD – ventricular septal defect).

 Figures and Illustrations

-Figures and illustrations should be named and numbered.
-Figures should be provided with a minimum of 300 dots per inch (dpi) in JPEG format and should be clear.
-Figures must be submitted online during manuscript submission.
-Figures embedded into the article will not be accepted.
-If authors accept to charge extra cost, the colored publication of the illustrations is possible; otherwise, all illustrations will be published in black and white.
-All abbreviations used in the figures and illustrations should be alphabetically arranged and defined under the footnote.
-Technique and ratio of magnification for photomicrographs should be indicated.
-The editorial board has the right to make any revisions to the manuscript unless such changes interfere with the scientific data presented.
+Figures and illustrations should be clearly labeled and numbered.
+They should have a minimum resolution of 300 dpi in JPEG format to ensure clarity.
+Figures must be submitted electronically during the manuscript submission process.
+If authors wish to include colored illustrations, they may do so at an additional cost.
+Otherwise, all illustrations will appear in black and white.
+All abbreviations used in the figures should be listed alphabetically and defined in the footnotes.
+The technique and magnification ratio for photomicrographs should also be indicated.
+The editorial board reserves the right to edit the manuscript if necessary, as long as such changes do not interfere with the scientific content of the data presented.

 REVISION AFTER REFEREE REPORT